Privacy Policy

 Why we collect this information

-We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:
+We require this information to understand your needs and provide you or your organisation with a better service, and for the following reasons pursuant to Article 6 of the UK-GDPR and equivalent legislation:

 How long we keep this information